yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 So the first problem to handle is to connect an URL.
 For this we will use the `http-conduit` package.

-In the general case, for something simple as this we should have used:
+Generally, for simple request, we should use:

 ``` haskell
 do